koory1st/svelte-element-ui/README.md

 ## What is svelte-element-ui?

-svelte-element-ui is a a element-ui component library base on Svelte.
+svelte-element-ui is a element-ui component library base on Svelte.

 ### Running Tests